cph-cachet/cognition_package/README.md

 ## Copyright

-Note that the tests in this package is **subject to different copyright terms**.
+Note that the tests in this package may be **subject to different copyright terms**.
-You must investigate if you can use these tests for your specific purpose, and if you need to obtain a permission from the copyright holders.
+It is your responsibility to investigate if you can use these tests for your specific purpose, and if you need to obtain a permission from the copyright holder(s).

 In the table below, we have provided links to copyright statements (where applicable), which you may want to consult, if you're using a test.
 If it states **(c) CACHET** this implies that the test is designe by us, and hence copyright (MIT license) to CACHET.

-However, as per the [MIT license](https://github.com/cph-cachet/cognition_package/blob/master/LICENSE), _this software is provided "as is" and in no event shall the authors (i.e., us) be liabable for any claim - including copyright issues - arising from the use of this software_.
+> Note, however, as per the [MIT license](https://github.com/cph-cachet/cognition_package/blob/master/LICENSE), _this software is provided "as is" and in no event shall the authors (i.e., us) be liabable for any claim - including copyright issues - arising from the use of this software_.

 | **Test**                            | **Copyright**                                                                                                                                              |
 | ----------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- |